 If applicable, PG&E's and/or its consultant's may review the design, construction, operation or maintenance of the project and measures documentation to determine eligibility, incentives and approval.
 PG&E's review does not constitute any representation as to the economic or technical feasibility, operational capability, or reliability of the Project or its Measures.
-Implementer is solely responsible for the economic, technical feasibility, operational capability and reliability of the Project and its Measures.
+Implementer is solely responsible for the economic, technical feasibility, operational capability of the Project and reliability of the Project and reliability of the Project and reliability of the Project and its Measures.